Organizing Learners Using Groups

 Learners and staff can be added to groups in Moodle either automatically, if large groups are needed, or manually, if only small groups need to be created.

-2. Click on the More… option in the drop-down menu.
+1. Click on the Participants menu.

-5. Click the Create group button on the Groups Page.
+4. Click the Create group button on the Groups Page.

-6. A Groups form appears, type in the Group name.
+5. A Groups form appears, type in the Group name.

-7. Type a Group description (optional).
+6. Type a Group description (optional).

 Note: LINC courseware users do not need to use the group enrolment key.
 This key allows users into a course and automatically makes them a member of this group.

-8. If you want to be able to send a message to group members from your Messaging drawer, select Yes in the Group messaging dropdown menu.
+7. If you want to be able to send a message to group members from your Messaging drawer, select Yes in the Group messaging dropdown menu.

-9. Click the Save changes button.
+8. Click the Save changes button.

 The group should now appear on the Groups page.
 The number in brackets after the group name displays the number of group members.